groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 - Optimizing performance for large-scale document processing

 Whether you're building a legal document review system or an educational platform, this tutorial will get you annotating PDFs like a seasoned developer in no time.

+## What is create annotation replies java?

+`create annotation replies java` refers to the process of programmatically adding threaded comments (replies) to an existing annotation in a PDF document using Java.
+These replies enable collaborative discussions directly on the annotated region, making document reviews more efficient.

 ## Prerequisites: Getting Your Environment Ready